ControlTrees/icra2021/README.md

 [Accompanying video](https://youtu.be/Ju5hv2gIlxw)

-A standalone version of the solver can be found there: [Solver only](https://github.com/ControlTrees/solver).is This version needs way less dependencies (e.g. no ros) and doesn't contain the examples of the paper.
+A standalone version of the solver can be found by following the link [Solver only](https://github.com/ControlTrees/solver).
+This version needs way less dependencies (e.g. no ros) and doesn't contain the examples of the paper.